 What is Chemoembolization?

 Chemoembolization puts chemotherapy directly into the liver tumor.
 The chemotherapy goes through the artery that supplies blood to the tumor.
 The artery is then blocked ("embolized") to cut off blood flow to the tumor.
 This procedure accomplishes a few things:

 - Keeps oxygen and nutrients away from the liver once the blood flow is blocked.

-- Because the chemotherapy is injected directly at the tumor, the dose is 20 to 200 times that which can be given through a vein (IV).
+- Because the chemotherapy is injected directly at the tumor, the dose is higher than what can be given safely through a vein (IV).

 - Because the artery is blocked, no blood can go through the tumor.
 The chemotherapy can stay in the tumor for a much longer time (as long as a month).

 - There are fewer side effects than with chemotherapy given in a vein because the medications stay in the liver and do not move throughout the body.

 How does chemoembolization work?